junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 >
 > Cas goes desperate, blames himself, pushes Crowley/Alphas even further to find purgatory

+**Warning: This chapter has graphic depiction of violence and main character death**

 The impala is parked in the back alley by the two-story building.
 The place doesn't have light on, but some of the windows are broken, taste of copper and blood overflowing outside.
 One can only imagine how much blood must have been spilled inside the place for the outside to smell the same.

 Sam and his grandfather hurry out of their van, rushing into the place, machete ready in hands.